 Buffalo Bills' Damar Hamlin in critical condition after collapsing on field in Cincinnati; remainder of the game postponed

-Buffalo Bills safety Damar Hamlin is in critical condition after collapsing on the field during Monday night's game between the Bills and the Cincinnati Bengals, the NFL announced.
+Buffalo Bills safety Damar Hamlin is in critical condition after collapsing on the field during Monday night's game against the Cincinnati Bengals, the Bills say.

+The team tweeted an update overnight saying, "Damar Hamlin suffered a cardiac arrest following a hit in our game versus the Bengals.
+His heartbeat was restored on the field and he was transferred to the UC Medical Center for further testing and treatment.
+He is currently sedated and listed in critical condition."

 The remainder of the game was postponed following the injury.
-The NFL did not say when the rest of the game would be played.
+The NFL didn't say when the rest of the game would be played.

 The game was in the final moments of the first quarter when the 24-year-old Hamlin tackled Bengals receiver Tee Higgins.
-It's not clear exactly what happened, but a correspondent for ESPN, which was broadcasting the game, said that Hamlin "made a hit, he got up, took a couple of steps and then just fell to the ground."
+A correspondent for ESPN, which was broadcasting the game, said Hamlin "made a hit, he got up, took a couple of steps and then just fell to the ground."

 Medical personnel treated Hamlin on the field for about 10 minutes, including appearing to administer CPR, before an ambulance was driven onto the field, the announcers said.
-Hamlin appeared to be given oxygen as he was loaded into the ambulance.
+It appeared Hamlin was being given oxygen as he was loaded into the ambulance.

 "Hamlin received immediate medical attention on the field by team and independent medical staff and local paramedics.
 He was then transported to a local hospital where he is in critical condition," the NFL said in a statement.
 "Our thoughts are with Damar and the Buffalo Bills.
 We will provide more information as it becomes available."

-ESPN announcers said that Hamlin's mother was in attendance at the game and rode with him in the ambulance.
-Specifics on what caused Hamlin to collapse or what injuries he may have sustained were not provided.
+ESPN announcers said Hamlin's mother was at the game and rode with him in the ambulance.

 "The entire Bills team is out on the field right now," said an ESPN correspondent as they waited for news on Hamlin's condition.
 "Several players are down on their knees, others are holding hands, praying.
 You can just see the worried looks on their faces."